samueldambroso/birdwatch/README.md

 AI Birdwatch Pi cam for Raspberry Pi Zero

 Purpose:
-Provide a simple code for connecting with a Pi Cam and capturing a sequence of pictures, after signal is detected on a motion sensor.
+Provide a simple code for connecting with a Pi Cam and capturing a sequence of pictures after a signal is detected on a motion sensor.
 Pictures will be uploaded to AWS S3, where a lambda function will analyse and vote for the best picture using CNNs (https://en.wikipedia.org/wiki/Convolutional_neural_network).
 Best picture will be uploaded to a social network.

 Hardware prototype is being built and setup diagram will be made available.